Professor Fiona Murray CBE

-Robert’s distinguished career in academic medicine began in 1979 in the Department of Immunology at the Royal Postgraduate Medical School, London, as a Medical Research Council Training Fellow.
-He then became Renal Registrar in 1982, and subsequently Senior Renal Registrar in 1983, at the Professorial Medical Unit at Hammersmith Hospital.
+Sir Robert’s distinguished career in academic medicine began as a Medical Research Council Training Fellow in the Department of Immunology at the Royal Postgraduate Medical School, London.
+He then became Senior Renal Registrar the Professorial Medical Unit of Hammersmith Hospital.

-Robert’s research interests revolve around transplantation tolerance; the central aim of his research is to persuade the immune system to “tolerate” the foreign organ while retaining full capability to fight off infections and cancer.
-Robert is Chair of the Clinical Trials Expert Advisory Group, as well as a member of the Academy of Medical Sciences, Medical Schools Council.
+Sir Robert’s research interests are in the area of transplantation tolerance: the central aim of his research is to persuade the immune system to 'tolerate' the foreign organ while retaining full capability to fight off infections and cancer.

 Lord Nigel Crisp